thu-vu92/landscape-of-despair-p5js/README.md

 # landscape-of-despair-p5js
 Source code for web-based data visualization of suicidal cases in the Netherlands in 2018, using p5.js.
+This project is based on the beautiful visual created on this topic by [Studio Terp](https://www.studioterp.nl/a-view-on-despair-a-datavisualization-project-by-studio-terp/).
+I aim to create a generative way to create such visual with code using P5js.

 ### Learn more about p5.js
 P5.js is a creative drawing library in JS. https://p5js.org/